 Variable name on the left side of assignment statement

-In MATLAB Online™, variable and function renaming preferences are located under MATLAB > Editor/Debugger > MATLAB Language.
+In MATLAB Online™, the Enable automatic variable and function renaming preference is located in MATLAB > Editor/Debugger > MATLAB Language.

-You can find folders and file names that include specified text, or whose contents contain specified text.
-On the Editor or Live Editor tab, in the File section, click Find Files to open the Find Files dialog box.
-For details, see Find Files and Folders.
+You can find folders and file names that include specified text, or whose contents contain specified text using the Find Files dialog box.
+To open the Find Files dialog box, on the Editor or Live Editor tab, in the Navigate section, click Find and select Find Files.
+For more information, see Find Files and Folders.

-You can go to a specific location in a file, such as a line number or function definition, set bookmarks, navigate backward and forward within the file, and open a file or variable from within a file.
+You can go to a specific location in a file, set bookmarks, navigate backward and forward within the file, and open a file or variable from within a file.

-This table summarizes the steps for navigating to a specific location within a file open in the Editor and Live Editor.
+This table show how to navigate to a specific location in a file open in the Editor and Live Editor.